faylward/viralrecall/README.md

 > python viralrecall.py -i examples/arm29B.fna -p test_outdir -s 15 -m 30 -g 10

-Here we are asking for only regions that have a mean score >= 15, are at least 30 kilobases long, and have at least 10 VOG hits.
+Here we are asking for only regions that have a mean score >= 15, are at least 30 kilobases long, and have at least 10 GVOG hits.

 If we want to quickly re-do the above analysis with different parameters, but without re-doing gene predictions and HMMER3 searches, we can use the -r flag: